FAQ – EUSR SHEA WATER Passport

 Recognised extinguisher types and their correct use.

-State the responsibilities of employers and employees under the Provision & Use of Work Equipment Regulations (PUWER).
+Responsibilities of employers and employees under the Provision & Use of Work Equipment Regulations (PUWER).

-State the basic conditions required to be met in order to comply with the Lifting Operations & Lifting Equipment Regulations (LOLER) (1998).
+Complying with the Lifting Operations & Lifting Equipment Regulations (LOLER) (1998).

 State the basic principles applied within working at height regulations.